boazsegev/plezi-website/docs/guides/hello_world.html.md

 Don't worry, the `"(:id)"` part is implied.
 Plezi always assumes RESTful routing and it will append an optional `:id` parameter to the path.

 This approach will let us do some really funky things very easily...
-But first, low and behold your somewhat (but not quite) bloated "Hello World".
+But first, low and behold our somewhat (but not quite) bloated "Hello World".
 Run the app and bask in it's glory.

 ### Hello RESTful requests

 The world is a very interesting place, with many continents and places inside...
-Wouldn't we want our "Hello World!" to be alittle more flexible?
+Wouldn't we want our "Hello World!" to be a little more flexible?
 Sure we do.

 Remember the implied `:id` parameter?
 RESTful routing means that the method `show` will be called if the `:id` is supplied and there is no special method designated (more on that later)...
 Let's use this.